auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ---

 I have searched for an objective answer to the meaning of life on all three levels.
 This is not "my" answer to the meaning of life, but "the" answer.
 "My" answer is simply my personal subjective meaning.
 As we will see the subjective meaning of life is the compression of past experience which causes the individual to act.
+The objective answer is what is shared among us all and independent of what we individually believe and value.

 I would like to give an argument as to why many will **not** accept the meaning of life: our minds function largely on duration, path, and outcome.
 Have you been told "no one knows the meaning of life?"
 The duration for the search appears longer than a single human life, so it is not achievable.
 The path is unclear, to where should you go, what should you study?
 The outcome is unknown, what will you feel or know with the meaning of life?
 For these three reasons many will give up the search for the meaning of life and pursue more attainable goals.